Rock Climbing Club 2026

 Bivouac Outdoor Gear Night:

-Join us at Bivouac Outdoor for an evening of discounts and prizes on Monday March 10th at 5:00pm.
+Join us at Bivouac Outdoor for an evening of discounts and prizes on (Date TBC in Early March) at 5:00pm.
 25% off climbing gear, 20% off everything else.
 Parents/caregivers welcome.
 In-store discount will only be for active members of the OGHS Climbing Club and Bouldering Club members.

 Bouldering at Resistance Climbing Gym